bobbayj/green-bucket/README.md

 2. Portfolio Analysis
     - Digest Commsec transaction CSV - DONE
         - Does not capture dividends (cash or scrip)
-    - Digest user-created dividend CSV
+    - Digest user-created dividend CSV - DONE
     - Calculate portfolio holdings and value over time - DONE
-    - Calculate capital gains, recording the holding period via LIFO
+    - Calculate capital gains, recording the holding period via LIFO - DONE
         - In addition, track total cash that has been put into investing (need to distinguish between reinvested vs new equity somehow)

 3. User interface and viewing